epj-coastline/EPJ-Mirror-Application/server/README.md

 Prerequisites: PostgreSQL, Jetbrains Rider, .NET Core SDK

-*  Open solution in Rider and Terminal to restore dependencies run:
+*  Open solution in Rider and Terminal to restore dependencies run
 ```c#
 dotnet restore
 ```

-* Check if the CLI version is on current version by running:
+* Check if the CLI version is on current version by running
 ```c#
 dotnet ef
 ```

-If errors occur the CLI tools version might be outdated or not installed, to install tools run:
+If errors occur the CLI tools version might be outdated or not installed, to install tools run
 ```c#
 dotnet tool install --global dotnet-ef
 ```